Menu

 Physical Education

 In Year 6, P.E will take place every Monday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
-In their P.E lessons we will be looking at outdoor adventure and orienteering skills.
+In their P.E lessons we will be looking at athletic skills of running, throwing and jumping.

 Music